-Spades is widely played card game, first introduced in the 1930s in the United States.
-It's part of Whist family of games, which all involve taking "tricks" laying down the highest card in a round or playing a trump card.
+Spades is a widely played card game, first introduced in the 1930s in the United States.
+It's part of the Whist family of games, which all involve taking "tricks" laying down the highest card in a round or playing a trump card.
 Unlike most Whist games, where the trump suit can change, Spades are always trumps, hence the name.

 This is a pretty straightforward game to learn, and is often considered a good game to play before going on to learn the rules of Contract Bridge.
 It's widely played for fun, but can be also be wagered on.
 On this page we have briefly looked at the history of Spades and we have also explained the rules.

 It's not entirely clear how the game of Spades came about, but it's generally accepted that it's derived from either Bid Whist or Contract Bridge, or possibly a combination of the two.
 It's believed that the game was developed in an Ohio college at some point prior to the start of the Second World War.